grunzer/Devices-docs/surface/service-guides/surface-laptop-13in-component-disassembly-and-reassembly.md

     > [!IMPORTANT]
     > Be sure to press down firmly with the screwdriver to avoid any chance for screw stripping.
 Additionally, please keep track and count the number of screws removed to ensure there are no extra screws in the area.
     > [!CAUTION]
-    > Do not overtighten screws on battery or battery frame.
+    > Don't overtighten screws on battery or battery frame.
 If frame is cracked the battery must not be used.
 IMPORTANT: Verify the battery’s condition.
 Devices exhibiting battery issues as outlined in the Battery Inspection Process require replacement.
 If the battery has been dropped, or if anything has been dropped on the battery in the course of this repair the battery should be replaced.

 5. Use a 3IP Torx Plus screwdriver to tighten the 2 screws.
 After the screw is snug and seated, only tighten the screws an additional ~1/8